dart-lang/dartdoc/README.md

 The source linking feature in dartdoc is a little tricky to use, since pub packages do not actually include enough information to link back to source code and that's the context in which documentation is generated for the pub site.
 This means that for now, it must be manually specified in dartdoc_options.yaml what revision to use.
-It is currently recommended practice to specify a revision in dartdoc_options.yaml that points to the same revision as your public package.
+It is currently a recommended practice to specify a revision in dartdoc_options.yaml that points to the same revision as your public package.
 If you're using a documentation staging system outside of Dart's pub site, override the template and revision on the command line with the head revision number.
 You can use the branch name,